Emergency Lighting: The Definitive Guide

 Natural disasters are an unavoidable part of life, and we should plan and prepare ourselves to reduce any potential damage.

-Earthquakes, floods, fires, and other threats become deadly when people are stuck inside buildings, unable to escape.
+Earthquakes, floods, fires, and other threats become deadly when people are trapped inside buildings and unable to escape.
 Emergency lighting reduces public panic by providing a clear path out of the building.

 Studies have shown that investment in an emergency lighting system will eventually have a net positive result on the economy.